 Being a prison officer involves a great deal of skill, specialist training and professionalism.
-We want to make sure the expertise you gain during your training is formally recognised, and so from January 2020, anyone successfully applying to become a prison officer in England will work towards a level 3 Custody and Detention Professional Apprenticeship qualification as they train.
+We want to make sure the expertise you gain during your training is formally recognised, so in 2021, anyone successfully applying to become a prison officer in England will work towards a level 3 Custody and Detention Professional Apprenticeship qualification as they train.

 On-the-job training – learn while you earn